-1. Clawback and malus provisions apply to both the annual bonus, including amounts deferred into shares, and PSP.
-These provide for incentive recovery in the event of (i) the discovery of a material misstatement of results, (ii) an error which has resulted in higher incentive payouts than would have otherwise been earned, (iii) a significant failure of risk management, (iv) regulatory censure, (v) in instances of individual gross misconduct discovered within five years of the end of the performance period (vi) or any other exceptional circumstance as determined by the Board.
-A further two years may be applied following such a discovery, in order to allow for the investigation of any such event.
-In order to effect any such clawback, the Committee may use a variety of methods: withhold deferred bonus shares, future PSP awards or cash bonuses, or seek to recoup cash already paid.
+1. Clawback and malus provisions apply to both the annual bonus, including amounts deferred into shares, and PSP awards.
+These provide for the recovery of incentive payments within seven years in the event of; (i) a material misstatement of results, (ii) an error, (iii) a significant failure of risk management, (iv) regulatory censure, (v) in instances of individual gross misconduct, (vi) corporate failure, (vii) reputational damage or (viii) any other exceptional circumstance as determined by the Board.
+A further three years may be applied following such a discovery, in order to allow for the investigation of any such event.
+In order to effect any such clawback, the Committee may use a variety of methods: withhold deferred bonus shares, future PSP awards or cash bonuses, or seek to recoup cash or shares already paid.

 Choice of performance measures for Executive Directors’ awards

 The use of a balanced scorecard for the annual bonus reflects the balance of financial and non-financial business drivers across the Company.
-The combination of performance measures ties the bonus plan to both the delivery of corporate targets and strategic/personal objectives.
-This ensures there is an appropriate focus on the balance between financial and non-financial targets, with the scorecard composition being set by the Committee from year to year depending on the corporate plan.
+The combination of performance measures ties the bonus plan to both the delivery of corporate targets, risk measures and strategic/personal objectives.
+This ensures there is an appropriate focus on the balance between financial and non-financial targets and risk, with the scorecard composition being set by the Committee from year to year depending on the corporate plan.

-The PSP is based on a mixture of financial measures and relative TSR, in line with our key objectives of sustained growth in earnings leading to the creation of shareholder value over the long term.
+The PSP is based on a mixture of financial and risk measures and relative TSR, in line with our key objectives of sustained growth in earnings leading to the creation of shareholder value over the long term within an appropriate risk framework.
 TSR provides a close alignment between the relative returns experienced by our shareholders and the rewards to executives.